The Restriction Theorem for Fully Nonlinear Subequations

 \Ex{\CC.3.
-(Classical Convexity)} If $\GG=G(1,\rn)$, then this restriction theorem is precisely the theorem required to establish that the condition $D^2u\geq 0$ in the viscosity sense is equivalent to $u$ being convex (or possibly $\equiv -\infty$).
+(Classical Convexity)} If $\GG=G(1,\rn)$, then this restriction theorem is precisely the theorem required to establish that the condition $D^2u\geq 0$ in the viscosity sense implies that $u$ is convex (or possibly $\equiv -\infty$).
 Somewhat surprisingly we were unable to find an elementary viscosity proof of this fact in the literature.
 Such a proof is essentially given in [HL$_4$, Prop.
 2.6], and this is the prototype of our proof of the general restriction theorem.

 \Ex{\CC.4.
-(Plurisubhamonicity in Complex Analysis)} A function $u\in \USC(X)$ with $X$ an open subset of $\bbc^n$ is said to be plurisubharmonic if the restriction of $u$ to each affine complex line is classically subhharmonic.
+(Plurisubharmonicity in Complex Analysis)} A function $u\in \USC(X)$ with $X$ an open subset of $\bbc^n$ is said to be plurisubharmonic if the restriction of $u$ to each affine complex line is classically subhharmonic.
 Our Restriction Theorem \CC.2 states that this classical notion is equivalent to being $\GG$-plurisubharmonic where $\GG=G_\bbc(1, \bbc^n) \ss G_\bbr(2,\bbc^n)$ is the Grassmannian of complex lines in $\bbc^n$.

 Further examples abound.
 A wide class (including Examples \CC.3 and \CC.4) is given by choosing a calibration $\phi\in \L^p\rn$ and then setting

 for one of the choices of orientation on $W$.